 Obverses (heads) of Native American $1 Coins share the same portrait of "Sacagawea," as designed by sculptor Glenna Goodacre.
 Inscriptions around Sacagawea read LIBERTY and IN GOD WE TRUST.

-An edge inscription indicates the year, mint mark, and E PLURIBUS UNUM.
+An edge inscription indicates the year of issue, mint mark, and E PLURIBUS UNUM.

-Dollar coins are no longer released for circulation but the new issues are available from the United States Mint in multiple numismatic products found here.
+Dollar coins are no longer released into circulation but they are available from the United States Mint in multiple numismatic products right here.
+The first collector products with 2018-dated dollars launch on Feb.
+15, 2018.